Search for Lepton Flavor Violating Signals at the Future Electron-Proton Colliders: Result and Discussion

 \section{Result and Discussion}

 As mentioned previously, we have considered a single coupling at a time in order to find out the upper limit on the BR of $Z\to e \mu$ decay.
+After a selection criterion, we calculate the signal efficiency $\epsilon_S$ and background efficiencies $\epsilon_{B,i}$ for $i^\text{th}$ background with respect to the preselection defined in Eq.~(\ref{eqn:preselection}).
+For a given $\epsilon_S$ and $\epsilon_{B,i}$ for $i^\text{th}$ background, the signal significances are then calculated as

+where $S = \sigma_S^0\times\mathcal{L}\times\epsilon_S$, and $B = \sum_{i}\sigma_{B,i}^0\times\mathcal{L}\times\epsilon_{B,i}$.
+Here, $\sigma_S^0$ denotes signal cross section and $\sigma^{0}_{B,i}$ denotes the cross section for the $i^{\rm th}$ background after the preselection cut, and $\mathcal{L}$ represents the integrated luminosity.
 In the last section, we noticed that our vector-only coupling and axial-vector-only coupling are not noticeably different from each other.
 The same is true for tensor-only and axial-tensor-only couplings.
-Therefore, in the following subsections, we plan to discuss the result from the vector-only coupling scenario and axial-vector-only scenarios.
-In the subsection after that, we plan to discuss the tensor-only and axial-tensor-only coupling scenarios.
+Therefore, the results will be discussed jointly for vector and axial-vector couplings, and for tensor and axial-tensor couplings, in the following subsections.